Understanding podcast downloads

 Here’s how our analytics service works:

-Since we host your podcast episodes, we measure downloads across all podcasting platforms.
+This is to say that since we host your podcast episodes, we measure downloads across all podcasting platforms.
 For example, if you receive 50 downloads from Google Podcasts and 50 from Apple Podcasts, our analytics will show a total of 100 downloads.
+Only RSS.com analytics account for the full picture.

 This information allows you to assess the overall performance of your podcast, including your RAS and listener geolocation.
 For example, you can use your RAS to identify patterns that can help you maximize the reach of your show, such as peak downloads by weekdays and hours.
 Or create region-specific content targeting your most engaged cities.